Acne, also known as acne vulgaris, is a skin condition that affects

 The oral antibiotics are never given to children under the age of 8 do to the possibility of serious side effects.

-It is usually recommended to use oral antibiotics for 12-18 weeks and to always combine oral antibiotics with other therapies such as benzoyl peroxide to help avoid resistance.
+is usually recommended to use oral antibiotics for 12-18 weeks and to

 Isotretinoin (Accutane/Claravis/Absorica)